raml-org/raml-spec/versions/raml-10/raml-10.md

 ## Markup Language

 This specification uses [YAML 1.2](http://www.yaml.org/spec/1.2/spec.html) as its underlying format.
 YAML is a human-readable data format that aligns well with the design goals of this specification.
-As in YAML, all nodes (keys, values, tags, etc) are case-sensitive.
+As in YAML, all nodes such as keys, values, and tags, are case-sensitive.

-RAML API definitions are YAML 1.2-compliant documents that begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows.
+RAML API definitions are YAML 1.2-compliant documents that begin with a REQUIRED YAML-comment line that indicates the RAML version, as follows:

 ```yaml
 #%RAML 1.0
 title: My API
 ```

-The first line of a RAML specification compliant document MUST match the [IETF RFC5234](https://tools.ietf.org/html/rfc5234) – Augmented BNF for Syntax Specifications:
+The first line of a RAML specification-compliant document MUST match the [IETF RFC5234](https://tools.ietf.org/html/rfc5234) – Augmented BNF for Syntax Specifications:

 “#%RAML” SP “1.0” SP [FragmentType] CRLF

-With the _FragmentType_ being NOT ALLOWED in API definitions, and is OPTIONAL for the specification of RAML fragment documents.
-RAML fragment documents are reusable RAML modules that are referenced or included into a larger API definition.
-Please refer to the [Modularization](#modularization) section for more information about RAML fragments.
+The _FragmentType_ is NOT ALLOWED in API definitions and is OPTIONAL for the specification of [RAML fragment](#typed-fragments) documents.
+RAML fragment documents are reusable RAML modules that a larger API definition references or includes.

-The media type _application/raml+yaml_ and its associated file extension _.raml_ SHALL be used to designate files containing RAML API definitions, RAML fragments and files that contain RAML markup.
-RAML is also capable of including documents with other media types, e.g., “application/schema+json”, “application/yaml”.
+The media type _application/raml+yaml_ and its associated file extension _.raml_ SHALL be used to designate files containing RAML API definitions, RAML fragments, and files that contain RAML markup.
+RAML is also capable of including documents of other media types, such as “application/schema+json” and “application/yaml”.

-In order to facilitate the automated processing of RAML documents, RAML imposes some restrictions and requirements in addition to the core YAML 1.2 specification.
-The following list enumerates some of these requirements and restrictions:
+To facilitate the automated processing of RAML documents, RAML imposes the following restrictions and requirements in addition to the core YAML 1.2 specification:

-1. The first line of a RAML file consists of a YAML comment that specifies the RAML version.
-Therefore RAML processors cannot completely ignore all YAML comments.
+* The first line of a RAML file consists of a YAML comment that specifies the RAML version.
+Therefore, RAML processors cannot completely ignore all YAML comments.
-2. The order of some properties at given levels within a RAML document has significance.
-Therefore processors are expected to preserve this ordering.
+* The order of some properties at certain levels within a RAML document is significant.
+Therefore, processors are expected to preserve this ordering.
-3. Property names, also known as Keys, at given levels are not repeatable.
-Although YAML allows such repetition duplicate-keys will overwriting previously specified values.
+* Property names, also known as Keys, at certain levels are not repeatable.
+Although YAML allows such repetition, the value of a duplicate key, key 2 for example, overwrites the value of the duplicated key 1.

 ## The Root of the Document

-The root section of the RAML document describes the basic information of an API, such as its title and version, as well as defining assets used elsewhere in the RAML document such as types and traits.
+The root section of the RAML document describes the basic information about an API, such as its title and version.
+The root section also defines assets used elsewhere in the RAML document, such as types and traits.

 RAML-documented API definition properties MAY appear in any order.
-Processors MUST preserve the order of properties of the same kind within the same node of the definition tree, for example resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, properties at the same level in a given type, etc. Processors MUST also preserve the order of items within arrays.
+Processors MUST preserve the order of properties of the same kind within the same node of the definition tree.
+Examples of such properties are resources that appear at the same level of the resource tree, methods for a given resource, parameters for a given method, and properties at the same level in a given type.
+Processors MUST also preserve the order of items within arrays.

 This example shows a small part of a RAML API definition for the GitHub v3 public API.